A5b84/convenient-mobgriefing/README.md

 `mobGriefing` allows:
 - Creepers and Ghasts to blow stuff up
 - Endermen to take and place blocks
-- Silverfish to be infest blocks
+- Silverfish to infest blocks
 - Ravagers to destroy crops and leaves

 `lenientGriefing` allows: